cefmillard/qbb2022-answers/week10-homework/feedback_kw.md

 Once you add these, I'll give you full credit for any previous assignment you'd like.
 If you don't add these 2 things, I'll give you a 6/10 for any previous assignment you'd like.
 Which assignment is that?

 **Edit: I now see part 2.
 I still don't see part 5.
 8/10 for any previous assignment you'd like (which one)?
 Or after the plot is added, a full 10/10.**

+**Regrade 3: I now see part 5.
+10/10.**